 1. Pro Bono Documentation

 1a.
 I performed pro bono service awhile ago and never submitted the proper documentation.
-Can I still get mandatory pro bono credit for that work?
+Can I still get credit for that work?

-Yes.
-Pro bono credit can be documented retroactively.
-You are encouraged to submit your documentation within seven days of completing your project so that you still have access to your supervising attorney and everyone has a fresher memory of the work that you performed.
-In order to get credit, file a Supervisor’s Report and Exit Questionnaire by April 1 of your final year.
+We cannot guarantee credit for work that is submitted more than 30 days after completion, so we encourage you to keep that deadline in mind.
+On a case-by-case basis, however, pro bono credit may be documented retroactively.
+You are encouraged to submit your documentation promptly so that you still have access to your supervising attorney and everyone has a fresher memory of the work that you performed.

 2. Pro Bono Work at the Law School (student groups/clinic/moot court/professors/externships)